Marrkon/Pearson-assignment/README.md

 ## Setup

-To instal above requrements run below commands in the main folder of the repository.
+To instal above requrements, navigate to the main folder of the repository, and run below command:

 ```python